• Skip to primary navigation

 Damp Proof Course indicating 6 inches from damp proof course to ground level

-A horizontal DPC is usually placed 6 inches above ground level and used in conjunction with a damp proof membrane which stops water rising to any part of the ground floor from the ground.
 A diagram of a typical ground floor construction can be seen below and you can see how a Damp Proof Course works in conjunction with the membrane to stop any water rising up into the building above.

-Damp Proof Course Cross Section indicating ground floor slab and inner and outer cavity wall dpc's
+Damp Proof Course Cross Section indicating ground floor slab and inner and outer cavity wall DPC's

-Damp Proof Course Cross Section indicating ground floor slab and inner and outer cavity wall dpc’s
+Damp Proof Course Cross Section indicating ground floor slab and inner and outer cavity wall DPC’s

-In many older properties a non porous stone was used to build the first few courses of masonry but over the years this stone in many instances has become porous allowing water to be soaked up through it.
-It is not practical in most cases, to remove a course of stone to place a plastic, lead or slate DPC in the wall and new methods have been found of introducing a DPC where there is either none, or one that is broken in some way.
-These methods generally require the injection of chemicals into the walls and, on a larger scale, are better done by specialists as there are many complications which can arise as a result of saturated plaster and the measurement of the chemical being injected.
+It is not practical in most cases to remove a course of stone to place a plastic, lead or slate DPC in the wall and new methods have been found of introducing a DPC (damp proof course) where there is either none, or one that is broken in some way.

 PRS damp proof injection drilling template